Sign In / Sign Out

 Select disqualified students may participate in the Co-enrolled Continuing Probation Program.
 See "Probation."

-A disqualified or in ineligible student who has not skipped a semester may contact an advisor in his or her college to see if reinstatement is possible.
+A disqualified student who has not skipped a semester may contact an advisor in his or her college to see if reinstatement is possible.
 (See reinstatement.)
 If the student wishes to transfer to a different college, he or she may submit an application for reinstatement to the college into which he or she wishes to transfer.
 An ineligible student who does not skip a fall or spring semester must follow the ineligible procedures.
 See ineligible status.

 Find out more about academic integrity.